yehudasa/ragweed/README.rst

 For more information on the background of the tests visit: https://www.spinics.net/lists/ceph-devel/msg34636.html

-The tests use the Nose test framework.
+The tests use the pytest test framework.
 To get started, ensure you have the ``virtualenv`` software installed; e.g. on Debian/Ubuntu::

 	sudo apt-get install python-virtualenv